neogaialab/strigi/docs/reference/cli.md

 - Options
   - **-e, --explain**: (optional) Get an explanation for a command directly.
+  - **-r, --revise**: (optional) Revise a command directly.
   - **-v, --version**: (optional) Get the Strigi version.
   - **-h, --help**: (optional) Get help.

 - Details

-  The `main` command is a versatile shortcut that combines the functionality of `s run` and `s explain` commands with the -e flag.
-It allows you to execute a shell command directly or obtain an explanation for a specific command in natural language.
+  The `main` command is a versatile shortcut that combines the functionality of `s generate`, `s explain` with the `-e` flag, and `s revise` with the `-r` flag.
+It allows you to execute a shell command directly, obtain an explanation or revise a specific command in natural language.

 - Examples